MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

     information.

 > [!TIP]
 > Although you can create employee classes at this time by choosing Classes to open the Employee Class Setup window, it’s a good idea to wait until you’ve set up codes.
-For more information, refer to [Chapter 2 Setting up codes](#chapter-2-setting-up-codes), and [Creating an employee class](#creating-an-employment-class) .
+For more information, refer to [Chapter 2 Setting up codes](#chapter-2-setting-up-codes), and [Creating an employee class](#creating-an-employee-class).

 #### Required Payroll posting accounts

 Payroll has several posting accounts that are required and are used only for Payroll transactions.
 They are:

 **Gross Pay** This account type is an expense account that can be entered for all employees’ salaries.

 **Federal Tax Withholding** This account type is a liability account.
 Transactions will be posted to it for the following tax withholding codes:

 - EFIC/M (Employer FICA/Medicare Tax)